 Connecting to Place, our Bodies, the Divine

-Added about a year ago by Christine Barnabas
+Added about 2 years ago by Christine Barnabas

 GUEST BLOG: Christine Barnabas, author of Consecrated Celibacy: A Fresh Look at an Ancient Calling, discusses the importance of being connected, to the places we live, to our bodies, and to the Divine.